tandcsurf/jekyll-now/_posts/2017-10-12-Zen-and-the-Art-of-Reducer-Maintenance.md

 title: Zen and the Art of Reducer Maintenance
 ---

 Since React is essentially a group of UI components painted and propped up (pun intended) by its data, it's important to understand the data flow.
 A wise man once told me "The soul of a react app is in the reducers."
-With that in mind, I wanted to get a hang of the most-used reducer in the app I'm working on, in order to have a better intuition for its issues.
+With that in mind, I wanted to get a hang of the most-used reducer in the app I'm working on, in order to have a better intuition while contributing fixes and new features.

 The app is <a href="http://united.vote">united.vote</a>, and I began to unpack it in <a href="https://tandcsurf.github.io/Dealing-With-A-Big-New-Scary-Codebase/">this post</a>.
 One of the things that stands out about the code, is the ubiquity of the "SYNC_BILLS" reducer being called.
 It seems to be the primary means of hydrating the app with data, as well as updating it, in several components throughout the app.